With so many dress options and suit styles to choose from, knowing what would look best on your body type is essential.

 - Poor fit suits – don’t get lazy with your clothes just because you can pull off most looks.
 Ensure that your suit isn’t baggy and that seam lines end in all the right places.
 You’ll look even more fantastic for it.

-Best Suit Fit
+Best Suit Fit for Trapezoid Body Shape

 You have many fit options if you have a trapezoid-shaped body.
 For more casual outings, suit up in a slim-fit suit.
 However, if you need to be more dressed up, go with a modern-fit suit.